-Pro Tips for Using the Nik Collection in Photoshop
+Using the Nik Collection in Photoshop – Essential Pro Tips

-Given the choice, I would choose to use the Nik Collection in Photoshop every time.
-In this article I’m going to explain why and give you some tips about how to get more out of the Nik plugins in Photoshop.
+Given the choice, I would always choose to use the Nik Collection in Photoshop.
+In this article, I’ll explain why and give you some expert tips about how to get more out of the Nik plugins in Photoshop.
+If you have any tips of your own, be sure to leave them in the comments.
+I would be very interested to hear from other users.

 If you want to see more Nik Collection tutorials and videos, visit the Lenscraft Nik Collection Tutorials page.